iltommi/qdb-documentation/source/reference/qdbd.rst

- :option:`--replication`                  sets the replication factor     1                     Yes :option:`--max-depot-size`               max db size on node             0 (disabled)          No           >=1.1.3 :option:`--transient`                    disable persistence                                   Yes :option:`--limiter-max-entries-count`    max entries in cache            1000000               No :option:`--limiter-max-bytes`            max bytes in cache              Automatic             No :option:`-l`, :option:`--log-directory`  log in the given directory                            No :option:`--log-syslog`                   log on syslog                                         No
+ :option:`--replication`                  sets the replication factor     1                     Yes :option:`--max-depot-size`               max db size on node             0 (disabled)          No           >=1.1.3 :option:`--transient`                    disable persistence                                   Yes :option:`--limiter-max-resident-entries` max entries in cache            1000000               No :option:`--limiter-max-bytes`            max bytes in cache              Automatic             No :option:`-l`, :option:`--log-directory`  log in the given directory                            No :option:`--log-syslog`                   log on syslog                                         No